David Lyon (sociologist)

-Best known internationally for his work in surveillance studies, Lyon defines surveillance as the "operations and experiences of gathering and analyzing personal data for influence, entitlement or management."
-As well, he has developed key concepts in the field, such as "social sorting".
+Lyon defines surveillance as the "operations and experiences of gathering and analyzing personal data for influence, entitlement or management."
+As well, he has developed key concepts in the field, such as social sorting.
 Lyon has also taught and researched in the areas of information society, globalization, secularization, and postmodernity.
-He is author, co-author, editor or co-editor of 28 books.
-His books have been translated into 16 languages.
+He is author, co-author, editor or co-editor of 32 books.
+His books have been translated into 19 languages.

 He was a founding editor of the journal Surveillance & Society, is an associate editor of The Information Society, and is on the international editorial board of a number of other academic journals.
 Since 2000 Lyon has led a series of team projects; currently, "Big Data Surveillance" (2015–2020).
 He is also on the international advisory boards of other major projects in surveillance studies.

 He has held visiting appointments in a number of universities including Auckland, Bir Zeit, Edinburgh, Leeds, Melbourne, Sydney, Rio de Janeiro, Tokyo, the Centre for Social and Economic Change, Bangalore, and the École des Hautes Études en Sciences Sociales, Paris.
 Lyon has also encouraged surveillance research initiatives and groups around the world, especially in Israel/Palestine and the Middle East, Japan, and Latin America.